cabal-club/cable/readme.md

 ## 4. Data Model

 ### 4.1 Posts
-All durable data exchanged over the protocol are called Posts, and are always cryptographically signed by their author's private key.
+All durable data exchanged over the protocol are called **posts**, and are always cryptographically signed by their author's private key.
 Any post may be referred to by its 32-byte BLAKE2b hash.
-This protocol primary aim is to facilitate the exchange of these posts between peers.

-A post always has an author (via the required `public_key` field), and always provides a signature (via the required `signature` field) to prove they authored it.
+A post always has an author (via the required `public_key` field), and always provides a signature (via the required `signature` field) to prove they in fact authored it.

-When you "make a post", you are only writing to some local storage indexed by the hash of the content.
-Posts are only sent to other peers in response to queries from them, for content matching certain criteria (e.g. chat messages within some time range).
+When a user "makes a post", they are only writing to some local storage indexed by the hash of the content.
+Posts are only sent to other peers in response to queries about them (e.g. chat messages within some time range).

 #### 4.1.2 Addressing
-Any **post** in cable can be addressed / referenced by its hash.
-What this means specifically, is the resulting output of putting a post's verbatim content through the BLAKE2b function.
+Any post in cable can be addressed or referenced by its hash.
+What this means specifically, is the resulting output of putting a post's verbatim binary content, including the post header, through the BLAKE2b function.

-To produce a correct hash, run libsodium's `crypto_generichash()` (or your implementation's equivalent) on the entire post, including its post header.
+Implementations would benefit from a storage design that allows for quick look-up of a post's contents by its hash.

 #### 4.1.3 Links
 Every post has a field named `links`.
 This enables any post to *link* to 0 or more other posts by means of referencing those posts by their hash.

-Referencing a post by its hash provides a *causal proof*: it demonstrates that your post *must* have occurred after all of the other posts referenced.
-This can be useful for ordering chat messages, since a client's hardware clock is skewed, or timestamp spoofed, and using post timestamps alone could provide confusing ordering.
+Referencing a post by its hash provides a *causal proof*: it demonstrates that a post *must* have occurred after all of the other posts referenced.
+This can be useful for ordering chat messages, since a timestamp alone can cause ordering problems if a client's hardware clock is skewed, or timestamp is spoofed.

-Implementations are recommended to set and utilize links.
+Implementations are recommended to set and utilize links on `post/text` posts (chat messages).

-##### 4.1.3.1 Choosing links to set
+##### 4.1.3.1 Setting links for `post/text` posts
-TODO:
-Q: How does an impl choose which posts to ref in `links`?
+This is done by utilizing a mechanism called "tracking heads".
+In this context, a **head** is a post that no other locally known post links to.
+Here, **channel heads** refers to all such posts that are heads within a given channel.

+To do this quickly, an implementation may choose to maintain a reverse look-up table for posts, so that, given a post's hash, the hashes of all posts linking to it may be found.
+If no hashes are returned, the post is a head.

+Over time, this creates an eventually consistent data structure where all chat messages in a channel become roughly causally ordered. ("Roughly" because of the possible participation of client implementations that do not set links.)

 #### 4.1.4 Ordering
+Only chat messages need to be sorted, and sorting only needs to happen at the level of a client implementation -- not something a wire protocol implementation needs to worry about.
+Still, it is included here as a learning aid until a separate guide for implementors is written.

-Currently, only chat messages (`post/text`) need to be sorted, the general algorithm for ordering any pair of posts is to pick either the largest timestamp OR higher causal value, with the latter having higher priority.
+The algorithm for ordering any pair of posts is to pick either the largest timestamp OR higher **causal value**, with the latter having higher priority.

-A post's "causal value" relative to another post is decided by whether there is a known chain of `links` that leads from one post to the other.
+A post's causal value relative to another post is decided by whether there is a known chain of links that leads from one post to the other.
 If Post B links to Post A by mentioning Post A's hash, Post B has a higher causal value than Post A (relative to each other).
+This would be true even if Post B linked to Post A by means of intermediary Posts C and D.

-Elsewhere in this document, "latest" is taken to mean the post with the higher sort value (larger timestamp or larger causal value).
+The term **latest** is taken to refer to the post with the greatest sort value using this ordering algorithm.

 ##### 4.1.4.1 Rationale
-Using a timestamp alone, an ascending sort comparison function might look like this Javascript function:
+Using a timestamp alone, an ascending sort comparison function might look like the following Javascript function:

 ```js
 function cmp (a, b) {